QTS Application

 I’m trying to explain writing a reference/testimony to my principal.
 Is there a guide on what needs to be included?

-We were planning to repatriate and look for September jobs.
+The U.K. was planning to repatriate and look for September jobs.

 What support is required from my school?